 1. Pioneer DJ DJM-V10 6-channel DJ Mixer (new)

 The latest addition of Pioneer to the world of DJing is the new Pioneer DJ DJM-V10 6-channel DJ Mixer.
 The most notable features are the 6 channels, master isolators, four-band EQ, and compression knobs.
 But that is not all.

-With six channels, you can connect a couple of CDJs, DJ turntables, and other audio sources, such as DJS-1000 samplers or drum machines.
+With six channels, you can connect a couple of CDJs, DJ turntables, and other audio sources, such as the RMX-1000 effect sampler or a drum machine.
 Each channel comes with a detailed 4-band EQ strip: a low band, high band, and two mid-range band EQ knobs with curve control that remind us of the Allen & Heath Xone:92 DJ mixer (see below).
 The compression knob on each channel will allow you to play old unmastered tracks with newly mastered compositions.

 Furthermore, each channel comes with a filter effect, which is separated into a high and a low-pass filter, so you have more of a resolution to play with, compared to the previous Pioneer DJ mixers.
 Plus, the two headphone outputs means that back-to-back DJs will no longer have to switch headphones continually.

 Last but not least, DJM-V10 supports all pro DJ software out there, such as Rekordbox, Traktor Pro 3, and Serato DJ Pro, as well, the Pro DJ LINK ShowKontrol protocol.

 Conclusion: Pioneer DJ DJM-V10 is well-equipped for world-class performance.
 It is expected to support the biggest festivals, DJ events, and club DJ booths all over the world.
 It might be one of the most expensive DJ mixers out there, but the investment will reward you for many years.

 Check out our full review of the new DJM-V10 DJ mixer.